 Arvalem Caves also known as Pandava Caves are located in the Bicholim town of North Goa and date back to 6th century.
 Deriving their name from the epic Mahabharata, the caves are a heritage site with simple architecture and plain walls.
 It is believed that Pandavas, the heroes of epic took refuge in Arvalem Caves during their exile.
 There is a Shivalinga in one of the caves and the carvings inside resemble the famous Ellora caves.
 Other attractions in the vicinity are waterfalls and Rudreshwar temple.

-Osian is an ancient temple town near Jodhpur in Rajasthan and is known as Khajuraho of Rajasthan as some its temples resemble the famous group of Khajuraho temples.
+Osian is an ancient temple town near Jodhpur in Rajasthan and is known as Khajuraho of Rajasthan as some of its temples resemble the famous group of Khajuraho temples.
 The town has a cluster of Jain temples which date from 8th to 11th century.
-Osian was a religious center of the kingdom of Mewar and some of the famous temples here are Sun temple, Kali temple and the main Jain temple of Lord Mahavira.
-The awe inspiring architecture of Osian temples makes it a must visit destination on the tourist circuit of Rajasthan.
+Osian was a religious centre of the kingdom of Mewar and some of the famous temples here are Sun temple, Kali temple and the main Jain temple of Lord Mahavira.
+The awe-inspiring architecture of Osian temples makes it a must-visit destination on the tourist circuit of Rajasthan.

 Situated in Gunter district of Andhra Pradesh, Undavali Caves are carved out of solid sandstone on a hillside surrounded by green countryside.
 The caves have intricate carvings and a large statue of Lord Vishnu in reclining posture sculpted from a single block of granite.
 The main cave showcases the Gupta architecture and the other caves exhibit Jain sculptures and Buddhist artwork.